2024 Vermont gubernatorial election

 The 2024 Vermont gubernatorial election was held on November 5, 2024, to elect the governor of Vermont, concurrently with the 2024 U.S. presidential election, as well as elections to the United States Senate and elections to the United States House of Representatives and various state and local elections.
 Incumbent Republican governor Phil Scott won re-election to a fifth term, defeating the Democratic nominee, Vermont Commission on Women co-chair Esther Charlestin.
 Primary elections took place on August 13, 2024.

 Being frequently ranked as the nation's most popular governor, Scott has won re-election by continually increasing margins since his first election in 2016.
 Despite Vermont's strong Democratic lean at the presidential level, Scott was expected to easily win again in 2024.

 Along with New Hampshire, this race was one of two Republican-held governorships up for election in 2024 in a state carried by Joe Biden in the 2020 presidential election.
 This was the best Republican performance in a Vermont gubernatorial election since 1946, with Scott winning every municipality (as he did in 2022) and Scott's coattails allowed Republicans to break Democratic supermajorities in the state legislature.
+Scott also achieved over 60% of the vote in Windham County, a traditionally Democratic stronghold.